Wasik-Yousha/UFlow/README.md

 <h1 align="center">UFlow</h1>

 Dictation for macOS that looks like a boombox.
-Press a key, talk, press it again.
+Press Fn+y key,   talk,   press it again to STOP.
 The text lands where your cursor was, instantly.

 ### Too broke for Wispr Flow?
 Same.
 That's the entire origin story.